Buggy0815/Buggy0815/README.md

 ### Hi there 👋
 I'm about to switch career from industrial engineering (focused on civil engineering) to data science.
 I mainly work in python especially with data related libraries such as pandas and scikit learn.
-I'm interested in music so there will be some music related projects on my profile coming soon.

-Upcoming project: automatically extracting tracklists of soundcloud dj-sets by using the audio file and some sort of shazam api.
-Stay tuned🎵
+Check out my projects! 🙂
 <!--
 **Buggy0815/Buggy0815** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.